How do I apply to a program in the Radiation Technology department?

 Are financial aid or student loans available?

 Financial aid is available to students depending on credit history.
 Contact the financial aid department for more information and deadlines.
 FASFA is available in October.
 Please note: FASFA applications are due on or around March 1st of each year.
 Students are encouraged to secure educational funding as part of their application process.

 Do you offer weekend or night classes?

 No, we do not.
 Our programs are a full-time, day programs from Monday to Friday from 7:00 a.m. to 5:00 p.m.
 You will also be assigned homework to complete.
 Some programs require some afternoon clinical shifts, but that varies from program to program.
-In addition, we have four online programs.
+In addition, we have four online programs that offer more flexibility..

 Do you offer online courses?

 We have some online programs, and those are noted on each program page.
 Some classes within programs offer a blended learning environment with some online components.

 Can I work full-time or part-time while taking radiology coursework?